mojohaus/jaxb2-maven-plugin/src/site/markdown/example_xjc_basic.md

 which should be used by JAXB to create Java source code (and `src/test/xsd` for test XSD sources).
 If you would like to place your XSD somewhere else, you need to define source elements as shown in the configuration below.
-The paths given are interpreted relative to the `basedir` property, which is set to reference the maven project directory.
+The paths given are interpreted relative to the `basedir` property, which is set to reference the maven project's root directory.

 Files found (using a recursive search) within the sources elements are read and used by the XJC tool only if they do **not** match any sourceExcludeSuffix.
 This means that all source files with file names